Einos315/cbs/einos315.md

 Recipe for corn bread
-Ingredients: Flour, eggs, creamed corn, sugar, milk Mix to create a batter
+Ingredients: 3 cups of Flour, 2 eggs, 1 small can of creamed corn, 1 cup of sugar, 1/2 cup of milk Mix to create a batter
 Fill cast iron pan
 Bake at 375 degrees for 20 minutes